 Resolve supervisor concerns noted in Employee Time Approval system

 Controllers monitor the employee time approval process to assure approval and resolution of problems occurs in a timely manner

 Operating Unit Managers/Contacts review financial reports for reasonableness, including labor costs

-Staff and Student Employees are responsible to access the Y-Time timekeeping system via designated Y-Time clocks (mounted in key locations throughout campus), the myBYU Y-Time portlet, an IP Phone, or through Y-Time in the BYU mobile app to accurately record their actual time worked.
+Staff and Student Employees are responsible to access the Y-Time timekeeping system via designated Y-Time clocks (mounted in key locations throughout campus), the myBYU Y-Time portlet, or through Y-Time in the BYU mobile app to accurately record their actual time worked.

 Supervisors direct the day-to-day work activities of employees and assure that proper work product is obtained.
 Supervisors may be faculty, administrative, staff or student employees.
 They help assure that employees within their stewardship comply with immigration and wage and hour laws by maintaining awareness of the hours worked during the week.
 While it is not expected that supervisors will have a precise knowledge of the daily start and stop times of individual employees, they are expected to have a good familiarity with employees’ work activities.
 All staff and student time is approved by the employees’ supervisors.
 Through the Employee Time Approval system, supervisors are provided a bi-weekly summary showing hours worked by day and approve those hours.
 When problems are noted, supervisors describe those concerns so that Y-Time Managers can help resolve the concern.

 Y-Time Timekeeping System Managers perform a vital function in administering time recorded by assigned staff and student employees.
 Y-Time Managers closely monitor compliance with University work-week policies regarding time for non-resident alien student employees and for resident student and staff employees.
 Y-Time Managers assist supervisors in resolving concerns noted through the Employee Time Approval process.
 They also maintain documentation for corrections to recorded time.